My partner won’t go to counselling, what should I do?

 The idea of going to counselling for such a man is akin to asking him to explore a part of himself that is locked away in the shame dungeon (we all have those parts).
 You know, the parts of us that are closed up and exiled and we have thrown away the key.
 You are asking him to choose you over the most vulnerable parts of himself that if exposed can feel (at least to his nervous system) like a question of life or death.

-Women by comparison are so comfortable in the realm of sharing emotions and conversation.
-We have been engaging in this kind of activity from a young age (and yes, I know there are many exceptions to this rule!), chatting to friends in the playground, calling in support, sharing our hearts with friends.
+Women by comparison are often comfortable sharing emotions.
+Women have been engaging in this kind of activity from a young age (and yes, I know there are many exceptions to this rule!), chatting to friends in the playground, calling in support, sharing our hearts with friends.

 Quite possibly your partner’s only experience of exploring emotions, unless he has done some inner work, is being made a fool of, told he was weak, and being emasculated.

 Can you blame him for being a bit reticent?
-Can we be a bit more understanding here?
+Can we be a bit more understanding with his hesitancy?

 - He is on the back foot